leonaponce/E-book-Product-Landing-Page/README.md

 # E-book-Product-Landing-Page
-Sample Landing page for a future ebook page for future clientelle and personal projects.
+Sample Landing page for a future E-book page for future clientelle and personal projects.
+Used Freecode camp user stories.